7RU7H/Archive/Cyberwarfare/Battlegrounds.md

 # Battlegrounds

+**"If you know the enemy and know yourself, you need not fear the results of a hundred battles.
+If you know yourself but not the enemy, for every victory gained you will also suffer defeat."* - Sun Tzu, Art of War.

 Try to, at some point I master hacking in battlegrounds context.
 This hope is that this will morph into an instructional Art of War for Hacking.
 From absolute novice to master.

 ## Ippsec Introductional Scripting